-Self-Guided Walking Tour in Trebon
+Self-Guided Walking Tour in Třeboň

 9 Stops 4.7 km ~2.3 hours

-Walking tour route map of Trebon
+Walking tour route map of Třeboň Open interactive map

-Why Walk Trebon?
+Why Walk Třeboň?
 A Self-Guided Tour

 Třeboň is a small South Bohemian town built for walking, and it rewards you for going slow.
 The historic core is tiny, ringed by surviving town walls and gates, with everything of interest packed into a few hundred metres around one arcaded square.
 You can see the medieval gate, the museum, the château, and the brewery without your feet ever leaving the cobbles.
 Then the town opens up into something most Czech towns can't offer: a 201-hectare fishpond and a wooded park, both within a kilometre of the main square.